rodrigoalvesvieira/old-blog/_posts/2012-02-12-factorial-function-clojure.md

 title: Non-recursive factorial function in Clojure
 ---

-<span class="drops">O</span>n later 2011 I wrote a small article [1] on what I think is the most beautiful implementation of a factorial method in Ruby, in a non-recursive way.
+<span class="drops">O</span>n later 2011 I wrote a [small article] on what I think is the most beautiful implementation of a factorial method in Ruby, in a non-recursive way.
 Recently, I did that in Clojure and the implementation also turned out to look very pretty to me.
 So here it is:

 {% highlight clojure %}